This post may contain affiliate links. Please read my Disclosure Policy

-- In a small bowl add the remaining milk and eggs, whisking it quickly.
+- In a small bowl add the remaining milk, vanilla paste, and eggs, whisking quickly.
 Start pouring the milk mixture over the batter, mixing slowly to incorporate the liquids.
 Once the liquid is incorporated, stop mixing.
 The batter needs to be fluffy and quite thick, not runny.

 - Divide the cake batter between the two prepped cake pans.
 Tap the bottom of the pan or use a skewer to swirl the batter around to release any air bubbles.